phorks/phork-blazor-reactivity/docs/reactivity/ALTERNATIVES.md

 ```

 ## ChildComponent Operation Results

+You can use the demo application to see the results: [Phork.Blazor.Reactivity](https://phorks.github.io/phork-blazor/reactivity-demo/comparison/phork-blazor-reactivity), [MvvmBlazor](https://phorks.github.io/phork-blazor/reactivity-demo/comparison/mvvmblazor).

 The table below compares the reaction of `ParentComponent` in _Phork.Blazor.Reactivity_ and _MvvmBlazor_ to the operations performed by `ChildComponent`: